itchyshin/AORs/README.md

-# AORs
+# AORs (abundance-occupancy relationships)
-A repoistory for a meta-analysis for abundance-occupancy relationships
+A repository for a meta-analysis of abundance-occupancy relationships